burespe1/semantic-dictionary/drafts/DR_EU_2015-962/location-of-delivery-areas.md

 source: DR_EU_2015-962
 ---

-**Location of delivery areas:** the minimum information required for identifying the physical location of designated points along a road network or on specific road links reserved for loading/unloading operations.

 >Delivery areas can be of multiple types (e.g., instaboxes, warehouse storage, loading zone, etc.).
 Moreover, their accessibility may be public or restricted.